WICG/scroll-to-text-fragment/README.md

 ### Processing Model

-We plan to reuse as much of the processing model - how the text search is performed, how white space is collapsed, etc. - in the Web Annotation’s TextQuoteSelector as possible, potentially adding enhancements to that specification.
+We'd like to reuse as much of the processing model - how the text search is performed, how white space is collapsed, etc. - in the Web Annotation’s TextQuoteSelector as possible, potentially adding enhancements to that specification.
 Notably, we’d need to add the ability to specify text using a starting and ending snippet to TextQuoteSelector.

 If we cannot find a match that meets all the requirements in the fragment, no scrolling or highlighting is performed.